syncfusion-content/xamarin-docs/Xamarin/SfTreeMap/Getting-Started.md

 }

 {% endhighlight %}

-## Initializing the TreeMap
+## Initializing TreeMap

-The Treemap control can be configured entirely in C# code or using XAML markup.
+The Treemap control can be configured entirely in C# or using XAML markup.

 The first step is to create a TreeMap object.

 {% tabs %}